To learn more about working with Apogee, click here.

 School: Vassar College, Class of 2023

-Past Trips: Europe Coast to Coast ’23, Alaska Mountains & Coast ’22, Pacific Coast ’21
+Apogee Leading Experience: Europe Coast to Coast ’23, Alaska Mountains & Coast ’22, and Pacific Coast ’21

-Certifications: Emergency Medical Technician (EMT), CPR
+Certifications: Emergency Medical Technician (EMT) & CPR

 Favorite Outdoor Activities: Paddle boarding, hiking, and running

-Recent life highlights: Hiking on Mt.
+Highlights of the past year: Hiking on Mt.
 Kilimanjaro during her semester abroad in Uganda.

 Where you can find Nellie when she isn’t on the trail: She loves listening to podcasts of all sorts, but especially science-oriented ones and adding to her art collage journal.